glassroom/torch_train_test_loop/README.md

 loop.n_batches       number of batches in current epoch loop.n_optim_steps   number of optimization steps in current training run

-loop.is_training     set to True if training, False otherwise loop.is_validating   set to True if validating, False otherwise loop.is_testing      set to True if testing, False otherwise
+loop.is_training     set by loop to True if training, False otherwise loop.is_validating   set by loop to True if validating, False otherwise loop.is_testing      set by loop to True if testing, False otherwise

-loop.epoch_desc      set to 'train', 'valid' or 'test' loop.epoch_num       number of training epochs since instantiation of loop
+loop.epoch_desc      set by loop to 'train', 'valid' or 'test' loop.epoch_num       number of training epochs since instantiation of loop

 loop.batch           object yielded by iteration of current dataset